jackzones/ruby-cwmp/README.md

 # Ruby CWMP

-A ruby library to parse and generate CWMP messages.
+A ruby library for parsing and crafting CWMP messages.
 Includes an ACS server and a CPE simulator.

-## Using the library to build CWMP messages
+## Crafting CWMP messages

 ```ruby
 require 'cwmp'